 Intensive insulin treatment was associated with reductions in PAI-1, an inhibitor of fibrinolysis (Figure 3).
-However, changes in PAI-1 were not related to functional outcome in this study (Figures 4 and 5).
-Insulin administration has been previously shown to reduce PAI-1 levels, and reductions in PAI-1 levels have been shown to enhance fibrin clot lysis and augment blood flow in the stroke penumbral area.
+However, changes in PAI-1 were not related to functional outcome in this study (Figure 4,5).
+Insulin administration has been previously shown to reduce PAI-1 levels; and reductions in PAI-1 levels have been shown to enhance fibrin clot lysis and augment blood flow in the stroke penumbral area.
 However, these effects depend on the stroke subtype.
 The impact of PAI-1 expression is different in thrombotic as compared with atherosclerotic stroke etiologies.
 Further analyses are needed to understand the relationship between changes in PAI-1 and functional outcome in our study.

 Potential explanations for the observed changes in TF and other factors in the intensive treatment arm can be offered by the distinct effects of hyperglycemia and insulin.
-Hyperglycemia induces a procoagulant state and insulin has antithrombotic and anti- inflammatory effects.
+Hyperglycemia induces a procoagulant state and insulin has anti-thrombotic and antiinflammatory effects.
 Hyperglycemia reduces local microvascular perfusion compromising regional blood flow in the penumbral areas of an ischemic stroke.
 Decreasing TF activation, intensive insulin treatment could restore regional blood flow limiting stroke size and reducing brain damage.
-Insulin has anti-inflammatory effects and inhibits expression of transcription factors (nuclear factor kappa B, epidermal growth factor receptor 1, activator protein 1, toll-like receptor 4(TLR4), and generation of reactive oxygen species.
-Monocytes and macrophages, a major source of tissue factor, have insulin receptors and insulin inhibits LPS-induced increases in TF and TLR4.
-In our study, intensive insulin treatment could, by suppressing prothrombotic and proinflammatory mediators, decrease the disruption of the blood-brain barrier, preventing cerebral edema, leakage of plasma proteins, and inflammatory cells, and thereby attenuate the detrimental inflammatory cascade.
+Insulin has anti-inflammatory effects and inhibits expression of transcription factors (nuclear factor kappa B (NF-kB), epidermal growth factor receptor1 (EGR1), activator protein (AP)-1, toll-like receptor 4 (TLR4), and generation of reactive oxygen species (ROS).
+Monocytes and macrophages, a major source of tissue factor, have insulin receptors and insulin inhibits lipopolysaccharide (LPS)-induced increases in TF and TLR-4.
+In our study, intensive insulin treatment could, by suppressing prothrombotic and pro-inflammatory mediators, decrease the disruption of the blood-brain barrier preventing cerebral edema, leakage of plasma proteins, and inflammatory cells thereby attenuate the detrimental inflammatory cascade.

 In iSPOT, we found that intensive insulin treatment is associated with changes in coagulation markers that are associated with improved functional outcome after stroke.
 However, the parent SHINE trial showed no beneficial effect of intensive versus standard insulin treatment on functional outcome.
-One possible explanation is that the SHINE trial included rt-PA and non-rt-PA treated patients, whereas the iSPOT primary analyses included only non-rt-PA-treated patients.
-Since over 63% of SHINE patients received rt-PA, it is possible that the positive effects of intensive glucose treatment on blood coagulation observed in non-rt-PA-treated in the present study were obscured.
-The present findings are nonetheless relevant to patients with AIS since, unlike the SHINE trial cohort, the majority of patients with AIS are not treated with rt-PA.
-Further studies are needed to understand the relative effects of insulin treatment alone and thrombolytic therapy on functional outcome in AIS.
+One possible explanation is that the SHINE trial included rt-PA and non-rt-PA treated patients whereas the iSPOT primary analyses only included non-rt-PA treated patients.
+Since over 63% of SHINE patients received rt-PA, it is possible that the positive effects of intensive glucose treatment on blood coagulation observed in non-rt-PA treated in the present study were obscured.
+The present findings are nonetheless relevant to AIS patients since, unlike the SHINE trial cohort, the majority of AIS patients are not treated with rt-PA.31-32 Further studies are needed to understand the relative effects of insulin treatment alone and thrombolytic therapy on functional outcome in AIS.